headphonebear/mk3/README.md

 # mk3

+Important note: This code is work in progress and not done at all.

 Skripts to tinker with my music collection

 Here I want to rewrite or refactor my already existing code fragments into reusable code.
 Goal is to build a software base to use for often dreamed future projects around my music collection.